ryrob30/mobile-services.en/help/android/messaging-main/messaging/in-apps-ts.md

 * **Is the message live?**

   To verify whether your message is live, on the Manage In-App Message page, in the **[!UICONTROL Status]** column, check the list of messages.

-* **Double check the traits/trigger sections.**

-  * Verify the assumptions in data for traits/trigger in Bloodhound.

-  * Validate the hits in Bloodhound.

-     For more information, see [View Hits](https://marketing.adobe.com/resources/help/en_US/mobile/bloodhound/view_hits.html) for a screen shot that displays the SDK version.

-    >[!IMPORTANT]
-    >
-    >As of April 30, 2017, Adobe Bloodhound has been sunset.
-Starting on May 1, 2017, no additional enhancements and no additional Engineering or Adobe Expert Care support will be provided.

 * **Look at *show once*, *show always*, *show offline*  settings on the Audience tab.**